kimruddock/pawelgrzybek.github.io/_drafts/2017-02-12-my-setup-2017-february.md

 ### Sketch & Affinity Photo

 I'm not a designer and I don't use graphic applications as often as I use my code editor.
 I just need a reliable tool to make a simple logo for my tiny open source projects, quickly smash together a prototype for a client or crop an image of my cat to upload to Facebook.
 Sketch is probably the best UI design tool that I have ever worked with — not a surprise as the [2016 Web Design Trend Report](https://avocode.com/design-report-2016/) clearly shows that Sketch is not a niche application anymore.
-I love the intuitive workflow, the performance, iCloud integration, and resizing options that are not available in other tools and of course the plugins API that opens up a wide range of new features.
+I love the intuitive workflow, the performance, iCloud integration, resizing options that are not available in other tools and of course the plugins API that opens up a wide range of new features.

 [Affinity Photo](https://affinity.serif.com/en-gb/photo/) is my Photoshop replacement.
 Okay so maybe it isn't as powerful, it doesn't have video editing options (why would you need that in PHOTOshop anyway?!) and maybe there aren't as many Youtube tutorials as there are for Photoshop but it still does the job really well.
 A recent update to [version 1.5](https://affinity.serif.com/en-gb/photo/new-features/) brought the app a decent bunch of features that means this app genuinely competes with Adobe Photoshop.
 It's no suprise that this app won the [Best Imaging Software Award in 2016](https://affinity.serif.com/blog/affinity-photo-wins-best-imaging-software-award/).
 I published ["I won't miss you Adobe"](https://pawelgrzybek.com/i-wont-miss-you-adobe/) two years ago and nothing has really changed since.